 Our Customers and the Interest Rate

 In case you missed it, the Federal Reserve recently cut interest rates for the second time since 2008.
-You might have noticed that a lot of traditional banks quickly reduced the interest rate they pay to their customers, but today Simple is choosing to keep our Protected Goals Account deposit rates at a high 2.02% Annual Percentage Yield (APY) for balances below $10,000 and to increase deposit rates to 2.15% APY for balances of $10,000 or more (for current rates, click here).
+You might have noticed that a lot of traditional banks quickly reduced the interest rate they pay to their customers, but today Simple is choosing to keep our Protected Goals Account deposit rates at a high 2.02% Annual Percentage Yield (APY) for balances below $10,000 and to increase deposit rates to 2.15% APY for balances of $10,000 or more (rates are effective as of October 1, 2019; for current rates, click here).

 We don’t have a crystal ball, and can’t predict when rates will change again, but we wanted to clearly communicate what’s happening today.
 We believe that maintaining our high Protected Goals Account rates—and rewarding the choice to save—will help our customers continue to feel confident with their money.